Michele Soavi: Actor and assistant director

-Michele Soavi was born in Milan.
-As a teenager, Soavi enrolled in creative arts classes and worked at becoming an actor.
-He took acting lessons at Milan's Fersen Studios, and also served as a cameraman.
-Soavi's directorial career began when he was offered an assistant director job by Marco Modugno after appearing as an extra in Modugno's 1979 film Bambule.
-Soavi continued to act in films such as Alien 2: On Earth and Lucio Fulci's City of the Living Dead, and served as an assistant director to Aristide Massacessi (Joe D'Amato), and occasionally appeared in bit parts in some of D'Amato's films.
-Soavi later came into his own when he started his collaboration with famed Italian horror director Dario Argento, who used him as second assistant director on the film Tenebrae.
+Film director

 Soavi continued to work with Argento for several years; with his first credit as director being the documentary Dario Argento's World of Horror, followed by a pop promo for Bill Wyman.
 He directed his first feature film with 1987's Stage Fright for producer Joe D'Amato.
 He worked as assistant director to Terry Gilliam on The Adventures of Baron Munchausen in 1988, and followed this with his second feature film as director, 1989's La Chiesa (The Church).
 His third feature, The Sect (a.k.a.
 "The Devil's Daughter"), followed in 1990.

 Soavi has been credited as continuing the traditions of Italian horror in the 1990s, directing the zombie love story Dellamorte Dellamore (a.k.a.
 Cemetery Man).
 The film was based on Tiziano Sclavi's novel of the same name, and the author was also known for being the creator of the Italian comic book Dylan Dog.
 "Dellamorte Dellamore" also starred Rupert Everett in the lead role.
 Soavi retreated from the film industry in the mid-1990s to care for his ailing son, before returning to work in Italian television.
-In 2008, it was announced that Soavi was working on a new feature film, The Catacombs Club.
+Quentin Tarantino offered him the director's chair on From Dusk till Dawn, but he turned it down as he didn't understand the script.

+In 2006, Soavi returned to directing feature films with the Michele Placido-starring neo-noir The Goodbye Kiss, which was nominated for three David di Donatello Awards, and earned Soavi the Best Director Award at the Taormina Film Fest.
+He subsequently directed Blood of the Losers, a World War II drama, also starring Placido.

+In 2018, he directed the fantasy comedy The Legend of the Christmas Witch.